MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-manifest.md

 ---
 # Update app manifest for SSO and preview app

-Before you update app manifest (previously called Teams app manifest), ensure that you've configured code to enable SSO in your tab app.
+Before you update the app manifest (previously called Teams app manifest), ensure that you've configured code to enable SSO in your tab app.

 > [!div class="nextstepaction"]
 > [Configure code](tab-sso-code.md)